mtgjson/mtgjson-website/docs/abstract-models/all-prices/index.md

             <YYYY-MM-DD>: <float> // Date as key and price as value
           }
         },
-        currency: <String>, // Currency of the provider
+        currency: <string>, // Currency of the provider
         retail: { // Provider retail values
           foil: { // Foil prices
             <YYYY-MM-DD>: <float> // Date as key and price as value